Lintume/Lintume/README.md

 - **Kharkiv National University of Radioelectronics** _Sept 2013 - Feb 2019_ - Master of Computer Applications (MCA) - information security management

 ## Employment

+- **OpenDialog AI Ltd** _Sep 2022 - Aug 2023_ - Back End Engineer
+    - OpenDialog is a conversational experience platform for designing chatbots and voice assistants, and integrating them with external systems.
+My responsibilities include developing and maintaining the core conversation engine, which acts as an orchestrator that enables user interactions and utilizes NLP & LLM models for intent classification and entity extraction.

 - **SiteCraft** _Feb 2018 - Aug 2022_ - Full-Stack Developer
     - Development of bespoke internal system solutions, using whichever tool is right for the job
     - Brought Slack, CI, issue boards and code reviews to the team